 To keep the park intact, citizens battled the combined, deep-pocketed forces of City Hall, investors and real-estate developers.
 The airport closed in 2008; the terminal – built by Hitler and plausibly said to have been the world’s largest building for decades afterwards – is rented out for corporate events, has some tenants such as police department offices, and is not affected by the new law.
 While the city prepared its plans it temporarily made the airfield available as a park.
 It doesn’t seem to have occurred to civic leaders that citizens wouldn’t welcome a high-end apartment-retail-office complex taking over a treasured and heavily-used park even though a good portion of it was allegedly to be retained as a fully landscaped park.
 A group put together a referendum, got a staggering 10% of all registered voters to sign it, and won the election 64 to 36%.

 Voters rejected the city’s promises that 850 of the 4,700 apartments would be “affordable” and would help ease Berlin’s skyrocketing rents and severe housing shortage.
-“This government hasn’t built a single social apartment for 10 years – are they going to start right when park-side real estate opens up?” asked one commentator.
+“This government hasn’t built a single public-housing apartment in the last 10 years – are they going to start right when park-side real estate opens up?” asked one commentator.
 Park supporters demanded the city acknowledge its existing capacity for 200,000 new housing units in underused buildings and on vacant lots, and implement “land recycling”.

 They also called the City’s bluff on extravagant and often bribe-driven public works projects.
 The plan surely set some sort of record for brazenness in a modern industrialized democracy.
 The mayor, in a city crippled by debt – none of Germany’s 30 largest public companies are headquartered there – was pushing not only for the development itself but also for a new central library on the site while in the midst of resigning due to his role as leader of Europe’s biggest, most expensive construction scandal in recent memory.